adventurerlog/lbry-analytics/README.md

 # LBRY Analytics

 This project was started with a [lbryio/electron-starter](https://github.com/lbryio/electron-starter "Electron Starter") base.
-The goal is to provide analytics dashboards to creators, analysys tools for interacting with SDK and a private history of progression.
+The goal is to provide analytics dashboards to creators, analysis tools for interacting with SDK and a private history of progression.

 ## How to run